Sally Cook BSc (hons) Registered member of the BACP

 - Sand tray Therapy.

 - TA 101 Introduction to Transactional Analysis

-I have had several years experience of working with people who have been touched by Bereavement, grief and loss.
+I have had several years' experience of working with people who have been touched by Bereavement, grief and loss.
+This includes pet bereavement gained from my love of animals and experiences from working as a veterinary assistant in my youth.
 Over the years I have worked with individuals who have struggled with anxiety, stress, depression and suicidal thoughts.
-As a counsellor I am passionate about creating a person centred environment that is accessible and adaptable for all.
+As a counsellor I am passionate about creating a person-centred environment that is accessible and adaptable for all.

 I am a registered member of the British Association for Counselling and Psychotherapy.